Nlege001/Nlege001/README.md

-# Naol Legesse
+# Hello👋, I am Naol Legesse

-I'm Naol and I am a senior majoring in Computer Science at SUNY Plattsburgh.
+I am a senior majoring in Computer Science at SUNY Plattsburgh.
 I also have a minor in mathematics.
 I am most proficent in Python and C++ but I also have substantial experience in Java, React, Dart and C. I am currently working as a software engineering intern at Fox Corporation and and also at Tech For Good.

 ## Skills and Experience
       - 🐍 Python